JoshuaPeddle/ChronoScheduler/README.md

 An example project is provided in the `ChronoScheduler.Example` namespace, demonstrating how to schedule and execute tasks using the `ChronoScheduler` class.

-### Extending the Scheduler
+### Designing jobs for the scheduler

-To extend the scheduler, implement the `ITask<TArgs>` interface for your task logic, and create a corresponding `TArgs` class to define the arguments needed by your task.
+Implement the `ITask<TArgs>` interface for your task logic, and create a corresponding `TArgs` class to define the arguments needed by your task.

 ```csharp
 public class MyCustomTask : ITask<MyCustomTaskArguments>